-At tax time, CeFi traders typically enjoy easier tax treatment.
-They can typically download their activity directly from an exchange and prove the fair market value of all their trades.
+At tax time, CeFi traders typically enjoy more straightforward tax treatment.
+They can usually download their activity directly from an exchange and prove the fair market value of all their trades.
 These are some of the best options for CeFi traders.

 Best CeFi Tax Support Software Overview

 If you only traded using Coinbase, you don’t need an extra tool.
 Simply pay for TurboTax Premier.
 TurboTax can connect directly to the exchange and read all your transactions.
-It will calculate taxes due on all of these trades.
-No need to pay for an extra piece of software.
+It will calculate taxes due on all these trades—no need to pay for an extra piece of software.

 ZenLedger generates form 8949 for free for users with up to 25 transactions in a year.
 The product is priced competitively at every tier, so crypto traders should consider it (especially people with 1,500-5,000 transactions).
-The product supports all crypto income including income from staking, rewards, and other sources.
+The product supports all crypto income, including staking, rewards, and other sources.

 Final Thoughts On The Best Crypto And NFT Tax Software